Skip to content

 Notice that as I scroll across the sheet, the student names and IDs disappear.
 With this view, it's nearly impossible for me to remember which grade belongs to which student.

 That's where the Freeze function comes in.
-It lets you pin columns in place so you can see the data you need at all times, even as you scroll through your spreadsheet.
+It lets you pin columns and rows in place so you can see the data you need at all times, even as you scroll through your spreadsheet.
+Here's how to do it.

 How to freeze columns in Google Sheets